johnkerl/miller/docs6/docs/reference-dsl.md

 For almost all simple uses of the Miller programming language, this implicit looping over records is probably all you will need.
-(For more involved cases you can see the pages on [operating over all records](operating-on-all-records.md), [out-of-stream variables](reference-dsl-variables.md#out-of-stream-variables), and [two-pass algorithms](two-pass-algorithms.md).)
+(For more involved cases you can see the pages on [operating on all records](operating-on-all-records.md), [out-of-stream variables](reference-dsl-variables.md#out-of-stream-variables), and [two-pass algorithms](two-pass-algorithms.md).)